 - 8 garlic cloves, broken, for the tempering

-- Wash brahmi leaves and stem.
+- Wash brahmi leaves and stems.
 Roughly chop them.

 - Heat 1 tbsp oil in a small hand pan.
 Add white lentil, coriander seeds, and broken red chilies.
-Fry them till the lentil turns golden.
+Fry them until the lentil turns golden.

-- Take chopped brahmi, grated coconut, fried lentil, fried red chili, coriander seeds, soaked tamarind, and salt in a mixer grinder.
+- In a mixer grinder, add chopped brahmi, grated coconut, fried lentil, fried red chili, coriander seeds, soaked tamarind, and salt.
 Grind together, adding some water to get a near-smooth sauce.
-Transfer it to a steel vessel.
+Transfer the mixture to a steel vessel.

 - Heat the vessel with the sauce.
 Add chopped onions.
 Mix well.
 Boil it for 3-4 minutes.
 Turn off the fire.
 Brahmi chutney is ready.
-Now you have to add garlic tempering.
+Now you have to make the garlic tempering.

-- Heat 1 tbsp oil in a small hand pan.
+- Garlic tempering: Heat 1 tbsp oil in a small hand pan.
 Add mustard seeds, white lentil, broken garlic cloves, and curry leaves.
-Fry them till golden brown, turning them occasionally to ensure uniform cooking.
+Fry them until golden brown, turning them occasionally to ensure uniform cooking.

 - Pour the tempering on the chutney.
 Mix it while serving.
 This will help to keep intact the crunchiness of the fried garlic.

 - Brahmi chutney with garlic tempering is ready to serve.
-Eat it with hot rice, pancake, or flatbread.
-Enjoy the unique taste!
+Enjoy with hot rice, pancakes, or flatbread.

-1. Boil the chutney just to get rid of the raw smell.
-Simmer only for 4-5 minutes on low fire to keep the onion crunchy.
-Also, over boiling destroys the nutrients.
+1. Boil the chutney to get rid of the raw smell.
+Simmer only for 4-5 minutes over low fire to keep the onion crunchy.
+Also, over-boiling destroys the nutrients.

 2. Garlic tempering is optional.
 If you don't like garlic, you can make a plain tempering without garlic.
-But, adding garlic suits well for this chutney.
+However, garlic is well-suited to this chutney.

 3. Add less water to keep the chutney thick.